bevyengine/bevy-website/content/learn/book/welcome/_index.md

 page_template = "book-section.html"
 +++

 Welcome to the Bevy game engine!
-A bevy may be a group of birds, but our engine is:
+A bevy may be a group of birds, but our engine offers a fresh new experience that's:

 - **Rust-first:** all the safety, tooling and power that come with a modern systems language
 - **Completely free:** [free-of-charge](https://github.com/sponsors/cart), [open source](https://github.com/bevyengine/bevy/blob/main/LICENSE), and fully customizable with an architecture designed for modularity
+- **Hardware-aware:** a data-oriented design and automatic parallel scheduler provide a high-performance foundation for your game
-- **Innovative ECS:** powered by an ergonomic, full-native entity-component-system architecture that makes writing clear, performant gameplay and engine logic a joy
+- **Powered by an innovative ECS:** our ergonomic, type-safe, full-native entity-component-system architecture that makes writing clear, scalable gameplay and engine logic a joy
 - **Cross-platform:** support Windows, MacOS, Linux, web*, Android*, iOS and more** with a single code base
-- **Effortless parallelism:** a data-oriented design and automatic parallel scheduler provide a high-performance foundation for your game

 This book is designed for new and experienced users looking for a thoughtful, [explanation-first](https://diataxis.fr/explanation/) guide to the engine's essential features.
 If you just want to try it out hands-on, jump into one of our [quick-start guides](TODO: add link) instead!

-*: support for these platforms is still limited; you may encounter some missing features or a more involved setup process **: virtual, mixed and augmented reality (aka XR) compatibility is [in development](https://github.com/bevyengine/bevy/pull/2319)
+*: support for these platforms is still limited; you may encounter some missing features or a [more involved setup process](https://bevy-cheatbook.github.io/platforms/wasm.html)

+**: virtual, mixed and augmented reality (aka XR) compatibility is [in development](https://github.com/bevyengine/bevy/pull/2319)

 ## Stability warning